2025 Nissan Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 How to Find the Nissan Invoice Price

-Starting your research online gives you the advantage of knowing the critical factors in scoring a Nissan at a great price.
+Starting your research online gives you the advantage of knowing the critical factors in obtaining a great-priced Nissan.

-Knowing invoice price and MSRP puts the power in your hands when negotiating with the dealer.
-It’s not always easy to find, as dealers don’t typically advertise what they pay for the vehicles they buy.
+Knowing the invoice price and MSRP gives you the power to negotiate with the dealer.
+However, this information is not always easy to find, as dealers don’t typically advertise what they pay for the vehicles they buy.

 Some helpful resources include RydeShopper, Edmunds, and MotorTrend.